Orthopedic Physical Therapy

 1. Provide pro-bono rehabilitation services (preventative screening, referral triage, etc.) at community events such as (“fun runs”, farmer’s markets, health fairs, etc.)

-2. Participate in a community-based education presentation focused on relevant orthopedic rehabilitation/preventative healthcare materials.
+2. Participate in a community-based education presentation focused on relevant orthopedic rehabilitation/preventative health care materials.

 Increase faculty and resident’s teaching and research experience/proficiency.